 For a patient with a mesothelioma diagnosis, the treatment options recommended are based on both the overall health of the patient and the "stage" of the illness.
 Identifying stages is a system developed by doctors to evaluate the progression of a disease.
 In the case of mesothelioma, doctors have developed three different staging systems.
 The first is the Butchart System, which looks at the extent of the primary tumor mass.
 The second is the TNM System, which looks at the tumor mass, lymph node involvement, and metastasis.
 The third is the Brigham system, which looks at the ability to remove tumors surgically, and lymph node involvement.

 After assessing overall health and the stage of the disease, the treatment options most often available include surgery, chemotherapy or special clinical trials.
 However, some oncologists may also recommend immunotherapy or gene therapy in certain cases.
 Generally speaking, cancers that are isolated in one location are much easier to treat than cancers that have metastasized (or spread to different parts of the body).

 Because there are a variety of treatment options available, patients should not hesitate to ask about the pros and cons of each option.
 Therapeutic methods are constantly changing, so finding the best treatment option for your situation can make all the difference.

-If you have been given a diagnosis of mesothelioma, treatment is often both physically and emotionally draining, involving considerable medical costs.
+If you've been given a diagnosis of mesothelioma, treatment is often both physically and emotionally draining, involving considerable medical costs.
 By filing a mesothelioma claim, patients can receive compensation for their medical expenses, lost wages, and pain and suffering.
-Before moving forward with your claim, however, it's in your best interests to meet with an experienced attorney for a free initial claim evaluation.
-A lawyer will be able to discuss the strengths and weaknesses of your case and advise you on your legal options.
+Before moving forward with your claim, it's a good idea to first meet with an asbestos claim attorney.

 Contact a qualified product liability attorney to make sure your rights are protected.